What should I do if I want to do something after syncing the ArgoCD Application?

 Below is an example of triggering Github Actions via API after applying the KubeVela Application.

-3. Using Notification Controller
+3. Using a Notification Controller

 The principle is to use some of the ArgoCD Application Status and process it with a Webhook.